juspay-blog/juspay-blog.github.com/_posts/2012-09-26-express-checkout-as-a-service.md

 Express Checkout can only work in a trusted environment.
 So we recommend this solution only for merchants who have brand recognition and enjoy a certain level of customer trust.
 Merchants serving niche categories with significant number of repeat customers can also benefit from this solution.

 Upcoming merchants are encouraged to try our [Inline Checkout](https://merchant.juspay.in/merchant/inline-checkout-demo "Inline Checkout") solution.
-This product has all the benefits minus card storage.
+This product has all the benefits but for card storage.

 For any queries, reach out to us by shooting a mail to [info@juspay.in](mailto:info@juspay.in).
 Please also follow us at [@juspay](http://twitter.com/juspay) for interesting updates.